Types of Oil Painting Brushes

 Hereby, a guide I wrote about oil paint mixing & the color wheel.

-For many FREE, online tutorials, I created a list of the best painting instructors on YouTube.
+For many tutorials, I created a list of recommended painting instructors on YouTube.